gamma-delta/conlangs/relays/unofficial/ferro.md

 Note no article is needed on A or B. If an article is truly required on A, (don't worry about it because it's not in the text.)

 > Tu Râk̗ arrib: My book

+This pattern is almost universally abbreviated on pronouns.
+Each relavent contraction is marked in the Vocabulary section.
+An abbreviated Tu pattern still makes the possessed noun marked for absolutive.

 ### Iet̄
 Iet̄ is used to place events in time.